Hyphen (-)

 • Scores of anti-war protesters gathered to disrupt his speech.

-• Can I write you a post-dated cheque?
+• Can I write you a post-dated check?

 Hyphen is used for a word break at the end of a line